SecurityAnalysts/Metabigor/README.md

 </p>

 ## What is Metabigor?
-Metabigor allows you to do query from command line to awesome Search Engines (like Shodan, Censys, Fofa, ZoomEye, etc) without any API key.
+Metabigor allows you to do query from command line to awesome Search Engines (like Shodan, Censys, Fofa, ZoomEye and many others) without any API key.

-## But Why Metabigor?\*
-* Don't use your API key so you don't have to worry about litmit of API quotation.

-* Do query from command line without Premium account.

-* Get more result without Premium account.

-* But I have an Premium account why do I need this shit?
-    * Again Metabigor will not lose your API quotation.
-    * Your query will optimized so you gonna get more result than using it by hand or API key.
-    * Never get duplicate result.

 ## How it works?
 Metabigor gonna use your cookie or not to simulate search from browser and automatic optimize the query to get more result.

-## Search Engine currently supported
-- [x] Shodan.
-- [x] Fofa Pro.
-- [x] ZoomEye.
-- [x] Censys.
+## Main feature
+- Regular search like you do from Shodan, Censys, Fofa but on commandline.
+- Discovery IP range of target or ASN.
+- Get CVE or exploit about app of software.
+- Simple github recon to get repo, user and org.

 ## Installation
 ```